chmlee/YAMD/README.md

 - invalid na 2: `Na`
 ```

-Again, if the value is not an exact matches to \`NA\`, it is stored as a string.
+Again, if the value is not an exact match to \`NA\`, it is stored as a string.

 ### Star List